ENCCS/veloxchem-workshop/content/exciton.md

 multi-chromophoric system by dividing the system into subgroups.
 It has been most successful in the weak-coupling limit where the excitons are localized on inidividual chromophores.
-The $ab initio$ exciton model expands the Frenkel exciton model by taking into account charge-transfer between the chromophores, and is therefore more useful for studies of singly excited states.
+The $ab$ $initio$ exciton model expands the Frenkel exciton model by taking into account charge-transfer between the chromophores, and is therefore more useful for studies of singly excited states.
 You may read more in [this paper](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.7b00171).